Let Me Love You (Ariana Grande song): Composition and lyrics

-"Let Me Love You" was written by Thomas Brown, Victoria McCants, Steven Franks, Ariana Grande and Dwayne Carter.
-The song was produced by Brown and Franks.
-It features American rapper Lil Wayne and contains an interpolation of the song "All the Time", recorded by Jeremih, Wayne and Natasha Mosley, and produced by Fki.
+"Let Me Love You" was written by Thomas Brown, Victoria McCants, Steven Franks, Grande, and Dwayne Carter (Lil Wayne); the song was produced by Brown and Franks.
+It features American rapper Lil Wayne and contains an interpolation of the song "All the Time", recorded by Jeremih, Wayne and Natasha Mosley, and produced by FKi.
 "Let Me Love You" is a "a slow-paced sultry jam", having a laid back R&B melody, delicate piano chords, electro-beats, smooth, deep bass, a steady beat, trap-lite sound, hip-hop beats, and interspersed vocals.
 It features Grande's whispering vocals, while also having "sultry, breathy falsetto singing and belted-out vocal runs."
 In the chorus, her vocals are stuttered.
 Wayne appears halfway through the track, and near the end they sing back and forth until it fades out.
-Ariana's vocals on the song span from the low note of E_{3} to the high note of D_{5}.
+Grande's vocals on the song span from the low note of E_{3} to the high note of D_{5}.

 Lyrically, "Let Me Love You" talks about getting over an ex and laying on the chest of someone new.
-While "lying on some hunk's chest", she's just chilling and "looking for love", mostly "a one-night stand," as stated by Digital Spy's Lewis Corner and seen in the lines: "I just broke up with my ex, now I'm out here single/ I don't really know what's next, but I ain't even tripping, I'ma chill and sit back/ I know they'll be coming from the right and the left, left, left."
-Wayne responds to her verses with what was considered "catchy word play", such as "she's grinding on this Grande," which turns the singer's last name into a sexual innuendo.
+Digital Spy's Lewis Corner observed that "[Grande]'s just chilling and 'looking for love' while she's lying on some hunk's chest", which he concluded as "a one-night stand", as seen in the lines: "I just broke up with my ex, now I'm out here single/ I don't really know what's next, but I ain't even tripping, I'ma chill and sit back/ I know they'll be coming from the right and the left, left, left."
+Wayne responds to her verses with what was considered "catchy word play", such as "she's grinding on this Grande", which turns the singer's last name into a sexual innuendo.
 "And when it comes to that nigga, I'll give her amnesia / She just looking for love / She says she's single and I'm her feature, oh my God," he finishes his rap.